This is Day 78 of the Green in 365 series!

 Last week I got to be with my younger sister at the hospital as she gave birth to her first baby, a healthy baby boy!
 She labored and birthed without medication and I was so proud of her!
 It was amazing to get to be a part of the miracle of birth, this time as an observer instead of an active participant!

 But while spending time with her and my new nephew in the hours after his birth, I was reminded of one of the main reasons that we chose to have our third baby at home.
-Often, the staff at the hospital will do things to you and your brand new baby without your explicit knowledge or consent.
+Often, things at the hospital can happen differently then you wanted or expected.
+They may do things to you and your new baby without your explicit knowledge or consent.

 For example, about an hour after his birth, as my sister was holding her son in the hospital bed, he peed on her.
 The nurse took him to change him and asked if it was a good time to do his footprints.
 My sister agreed.
 The nurse then placed the baby on the warming table and left the room.
 I assume to get the necessary supplies, but the baby was left there alone, and of course, started crying.

 My sister and I looked at each other, kind of bewildered, like, ‘Why would she take the baby and then just leave him there on the warming table all alone?‘ Couldn’t my sister have held him until the nurse came back and was ready?
 I placed my hand on the baby’s chest to comfort him, but when the nurse returned she said, “Oh, it’s good for the baby to cry, it gets their lungs all cleared out.”
-I’m not sure if that’s an old wives tale or not, but I think it’s the mother’s place to decide whether her brand new baby should be left to cry or not.
+And while that may be true, I think it’s the mother’s place to decide whether her brand new baby should be left to cry or not.

-And the reality is, that often when you have a hospital birth, there are things done to your baby that you may not even realize, or be aware of.
-You’ve just given birth and are exhausted, and you’re stuck in the hospital bed and not with your baby as they examine him or take him to the nursery.
+Because the reality is, that often when you have a hospital birth, there are things done to you and your baby that you may not even realize, or be aware of.
+You’ve just given birth and are exhausted, labor may have been overwhelming and you’re still gathering your bearings.
+You’re also stuck in the hospital bed and not with your baby as they examine him or take him to the nursery.

-It’s important for you to know that you absolutely do have a say in what happens to your baby in those hours right after birth.
-If you’re pregnant, be sure to educate yourself about your hospital’s standard newborn procedures before you go into labor, so that you can add your preferences to your birth plan, and let your birth team know, so they can help to advocate for you and your baby with the hospital staff.
+It’s important for you to know that you absolutely do have a say in what happens to both you and your baby during labor, delivery, and in those hours right after birth.
+If you’re pregnant, please be sure to educate yourself about your hospital’s standard newborn procedures before you go into labor, and talk through these standard procedures with your doctor or midwife.
+Then you can add your preferences to your birth plan, and let your birth partner or birth team know, so they can help to advocate for you and your baby with the hospital staff.

-You’re not trying to be difficult, but this is your newborn baby, and you have the right to decide how his first few precious hours and days of life are spent, not the hospital staff.
+You’re not trying to be difficult, but this is your body and your newborn baby, and you have the right to decide how his first few precious hours and days of life are spent, not the hospital staff.

 1. Eye Ointment

 We’ve all seen the pictures of newborns with their eyes smeared shut with some clear goupy stuff.
 Well, that goupy stuff is erythromycin ophthalmic ointment, an antibacterial used to protect babies from an infection which in rare cases can cause blindness.
-However, this type of infection is only caused by a mother with chlamydia or gonorrhea.
+However, this type of infection is caused by the mother having chlamydia or gonorrhea.

 2. Vitamin K Shot